-This stage of temple architecture is named after the Pallava ruler, Narasimhavarman I, also known as Mamalla.
+- This stage of temple architecture is named after the Pallava ruler, Narasimhavarman I, also known as Mamalla. - Starting from this stage, the rock-cut temples were decorated with intricate sculptures.
+At there are excavated pillared halls and monolithic shrines known as Rathas.

-Starting from this stage, the rock-cut temples were decorated with intricate sculptures.
-At Mahabalipuram,
+Mahabalipuram,